 Dr. M. G. "Pat" Robertson is founder, chancellor and CEO of Regent University.
-As such he is the principal liaison between the Christian Broadcasting Network, Inc. and Regent University.
 He provides wisdom and direction on such matters as the vision and mission of the university, its scope and its direction.

 Recognized and awarded for his visionary accomplishments in broadcasting and many other arenas, he will continue to contribute to the university's mission of Christian leadership and will oversee a new campus master plan that he developed for Regent, with specific attention to the continued growth of the university's undergraduate and graduate online and on-campus programs, and the university's overall global impact.